Excelling at Efficiency: It’s the Worldwide Way

-- A rise in residential shipping.
-Besides the increase in e-commerce, there has been a general trend away from office-related deliveries and toward residential ones.
+Besides the increase in e-commerce shipping, there has been a general trend away from office-related deliveries and toward residential ones.
 This makes sense, as many office workers have transitioned temporarily or permanently into home-based situations, leading to fewer B2B transactions and more B2C ones.
-In recent months, UPS has seen their volume shift to predominantly residential deliveries – a major change for many shipments previously bound for office locations that now sit unattended.
+In recent months, UPS® has seen their volume shift to predominantly residential deliveries – a major change for many shipments previously bound for office locations that now sit unattended.

-- Major disruptions to the global supply chain.
 The aforementioned quarantine measures and headcount reductions have wreaked havoc on the predictability that the global supply chain counts on for consistency.
-To this day, and likely for the foreseeable future, ports are closed or jammed up, carriers have reduced capacities, and factories and not producing at their pre-pandemic levels.
+To this day, and likely for the foreseeable future, ports are closed or jammed up, parcel shipping carriers have reduced capacities, and factories and not producing at their pre-pandemic levels.
 This overall lack of predictability greatly influences another key e-commerce aspect: shipping rates.

 So whether you've seen an uptick in your e-commerce business that has you scrambling to fill more orders than ever, or you've seen a residential shift in your recipient locations as more companies make remote work a long-term solution, you're probably looking for ways to regain control over your supply chain.

 One choice you can make to add some predictability into otherwise uncertain times is building a partnership with a trusted third-party logistics (3PL) provider.
 Here are a few ways the right 3PL can inject some certainty into your shipping operations:

 Nobody knows your business like you do, but a trusted 3PL can come in at a very close second.
 They'll take the time to get to know your business's unique shipping needs and ensure that you have the right shipping solutions to meet them regardless of what supply chain trends may look like.
 Learn how WWEX can partner with your business.

 Access to carrier capacity